 RSUs generally include a dividend participation right that provides that during vesting periods each RSU is attributed additional RSUs (or fractions thereof) equivalent to any dividends paid on Class A common stock during such period.
-During the nine month periods ended September 30, 2016 and 2015, issuances of RSUs pertaining to such dividend participation rights and respective charges to "retained earnings", net of estimated forfeitures (with corresponding credits to "additional paid-in-capital"), consisted of the following:
+During the nine month periods ended September 30, 2016 and 2015, dividend participation rights required the issuance of 969,054 and 603,608 RSUs, respectively.